Moderate Drinking Guidelines

 If you friends drink 12 cans of beer a night and you drink 6 it doesn't mean you are drinking moderately (or safely).
 You are drinking less compared to them but your alcohol intake is harming your health.

+Moderate drinking is something of a balancing act.
+It sits at the extent at which the health advantages of alcohol obviously outweigh the risks.
 There are moderate drinking guidelines that show the level of alcohol consumption that is accepted as safe by the medical community

 They vary slightly from country to country, as there are no international drinking guidelines but they are basically the same: